-- --That should include measures related to the prevention, detection, analysis and response to incidents, measures to raise awareness in relation to specific cyber threats, exchange of information in the context of vulnerability remediation and coordinated disclosure, as well as the voluntary exchange of information on those incidents, as well as cyber threats and vulnerabilities, indicators of compromise, tactics, techniques and procedures, cybersecurity alerts and configuration tools.
-Such measures may require the processing of the following various types of personal data, such as: IP addresses, uniform resources locators (URLs), domain names, and email addresses. - Processing of personal data by competent authorities, SPOCs and CSIRTs should be laid down in national law and considered necessary for compliance with a legal obligation or for the performance of a task carried out in the public interest or in the exercise of official authority vested in the data controller, as referred to in Article 6(1) point (c) or (e) of Regulation (EU) 2016/679. - (69a) Competent authorities, SPOCs and CSIRTs can, to the extent that is strictly necessary and proportionate for the purpose of ensuring the security of network and information systems of essential and important entities, process special categories of personal data in accordance with Article 9(1) of Regulation (EU) 2016/679, in particular by providing for suitable and specific measures to safeguard the fundamental rights and interests of natural persons, including technical limitations on the re-use of such data and the use of state-of-the-art security and privacy-preserving measures, such as pseudonymisation, or encryption where anonymisation may significantly affect the purpose pursued.
+That should include measures related to the prevention, detection, analysis and response to incidents, measures to raise awareness in relation to specific cyber threats, exchange of information in the context of vulnerability remediation and coordinated disclosure, as well as the voluntary exchange of information on those incidents, as well as cyber threats and vulnerabilities, indicators of compromise, tactics, techniques and procedures, cybersecurity alerts and configuration tools.
+Such measures may require the processing of the following various types of personal data, such as: IP addresses, uniform resources locators (URLs), domain names, and email addresses.

+(69a) Processing of personal data by competent authorities, SPOCs, CSIRTs and EU

+CyCLONe should be laid down in national law and considered necessary for compliance with a legal obligation or for the performance of a task carried out in the public interest or in the exercise of official authority vested in the data controller, as referred to in Article 6(1) point (c) or (e) of Regulation (EU) 2016/679.
+These national legal bases may allow competent authorities, SPOCs and CSIRTs under national law to process special categories of personal data in accordance with Article 9 of Regulation (EU) 2016/679, to the extent that is strictly necessary and proportionate for the purpose of ensuring the security of network and information systems of essential and important entities, , in particular by providing for suitable and specific measures to safeguard the fundamental rights and interests of natural persons, including technical limitations on the re-use of such data and the use of state-of-the-art security and privacy-preserving measures, such as pseudonymisation, or encryption where anonymisation may significantly affect the purpose pursued.